IITDU-BSSE06/ads-demystifying-the-logs-AliZafar120/Contributions.md

 In 1 and 2 the result matched with all others.

 However in 3 the result differed because, some of the students gave idea of using len(data)==10 and some other gave len(data)>1 but i took split at "GET ", and obtained url where GET method was applied.
 It is where the file is hit or obtained by requesting the website.
 I applied urlparse.netloc to obtain web address like www.a.com and urlparse.path for path to file like /displaytitle.php.
 So the file address considered was urlparse.netloc+urlparse.path.
-It was done because http://www.a.com/displaytitle.php?s=19 http://www.a.com/displaytitle.php?s=20 (seen in log files) as urlparse.netloc+urlparse.path=www.a.com/displaytitle.php will not be considered different.
+It was done because http://www.a.com/displaytitle.php?s=19 http://www.a.com/displaytitle.php?s=20 (seen similar example in log files) as urlparse.netloc+urlparse.path=www.a.com/displaytitle.php will not be considered different.
 It will be considered same file.

 In unique files also i considered urlparse.netloc+urlparse.path as unique.